Tell Me About Yourself: Using an AI-Powered Chatbot to Conduct Conversational Surveys with Open-ended Questions: Discussion

 \subsubsection{Coping with Survey Fatigue}

-On average the participants spent over 20 minutes with the Juji chatbot, which is considered extraordinarily long in a survey context ~\cite{georges_susteren}.
+On average the participants spent over 20 minutes with the Juji chatbot, which is considered extraordinarily long in an online survey context \footnote{https://www.surveymonkey.com/curiosity/5-best-ways-to-get-survey-data/}.
 Since our results show that the participants were willingly engaged with the chatbot longer and still very positive about their experience, another benefit of a chatbot survey seems to be in combating survey fatigue.
 To verify this benefit, we examined the participants' response quality overtime, since survey taking fatigue would negatively affect response quality.
-We did not observe any quality degradation over time.
+We did not observe any quality degradation over time with a survey that lasted for about 20 minutes.
 On the opposite, we found a question \emph{``Why do you give this score?''} appeared very late in the survey even elicited better (i.e., more relevant, specific, and clear) responses than most of the \textit{what} questions asked in the middle of the survey.
 This might be attributed to the question prompts used.
-Previous work shows that \textit {why} questions encourage people to think deeper and offer quality responses~\cite{paul2006thinker}.
+Previous work shows that \textit {why} questions encourage people to think deeper and offer quality responses \cite{paul2006thinker}.

 Moreover, the interactive nature of the Juji chatbot appeared to help overcome survey-taking fatigue.
-Based on their comments, 42.2\% (119 out of 282) of participants explicitly mentioned that they really enjoyed their chat with Juji with some comments on the survey being ``cool'',``entertaining'', and ``amazing''.
-Despite the potential novelty effect as discussed below, participants explicitly mentioned that they liked their interaction with the Juji chatbot, which made the survey not boring like typical online surveys.
+Based on their comments, 42.2\% (119 out of 282) of participants explicitly mentioned that they really enjoyed their chat with Juji and thought the experience ``cool'', ``entertaining'', and ``amazing''.
+Despite the potential novelty effect as discussed below, the participants explicitly mentioned that they liked their interaction with the Juji chatbot, which made the survey not boring like typical online surveys.
 Because of the interaction, certain participants even felt that they were talking to Juji the chatbot as if they were chatting with a ``friend'', ``nice guy'', or a ``brother''.
-Such bonding definitely encouraged the participants to stay engaged, alleviating the survey-taking fatigue.
+It seems that such bonding encouraged the participants to stay engaged and alleviated the survey-taking fatigue often experienced in a traditional, static survey.